 However, those unfortunate enough to stop there, often failed to resume their journey the next morning.
 Because Lavinia would drug their evening cup of tea with poison and then when they were passed out in bed, John would go into the room and murder them.

 Eventually, one of her would be victims, survived because he didn’t drink the tea, instead pouring it out so as not to hurt Lavinia’s feelings.

 This meant that he was awake when they came for him and managed to run from the house to alert police.
 John and Lavinia were subsequently arrested and both were hanged at Charleston’s Old Jail.

 Lavina’s last words were allegedly ‘If anyone has a message for Hell, give it to me, and I’ll carry it!’.

 To this day people have claimed to see the apparitions of John and Lavinia Fisher around the old jail.

 1 – Charleston Orphan House

-The original building is long gone and new buildings and businesses now occupy the land, but that doesn’t mean that the orphans are gone.
+The original building is long gone.
+New buildings and businesses now occupy the land, but that doesn’t mean that the orphans are gone.

-Those in the new properties have reported seeing children running around their property and are often disturbed by the sounds of light, running footsteps, giggling and high pitched shrieking even although there is nobody there to be making such a commotion.
+Those in the new properties have reported seeing children running around and are often disturbed by the sounds of light, running footsteps, giggling and high pitched shrieking, even though there is nobody there to be making such a commotion.